Advanced Vite Plugin Configuration

 Asset Transformation and Post-Processing Pipelines

 Beyond JS modules, plugins frequently handle images, fonts, and custom formats.
 Robust asset pipelines lean on assetsInclude, regex-based id filtering, and this.emitFile for deterministic chunk generation.
 For a full walkthrough, see Writing a Custom Vite Plugin for Asset Transformation.
 The pattern below focuses on cache-aware processing and source-map preservation.
+The key discipline is where each step runs: filtering and rewriting happen in transform, but emitting derived files happens in generateBundle, after all chunks are final, so there is no rebuild loop.

 Implementation Workflow